L.Dip.SCSM (Perf) (Hons), Dip.SCSM (Ch.M), AMusA (Organ), AMusA (Piano)

 Archbishops’ Award in Church Music

-Based in Albury-Wodonga
+Based in Albury, NSW.

 James Flores began his musical career with piano lessons at the age of 4 under the guidance of his aunt, Aurora Flores.
 Since then, he has been a regular participant at the Albury-Wodonga Eisteddfod and has won the age championships several times throughout his school years.
 He has also been Junior Champion of the Bernstein Piano Competition held at Shepparton and a finalist at the Bernstein Piano Competition held in Ringwood.
 James also studied the violin, with the late Margaret Moore, and participated in numerous Border Music Camps and as a member of the Murray Conservatorium Orchestra.
 James successfully completed the piano AMEB grades and attained the AMusA in 2009.